qdrvm/kagome/README.md

 kagome --chain polkadot.json --base-path polkadot-node-1
 ```

-After this command KAGOME will connect with other nodes in the netowkr and start importing blocks.
+After this command KAGOME will connect with other nodes in the network and start importing blocks.
 You may play with your local node using polkadot js apps: https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer

 You will also be able to see your node on https://telemetry.polkadot.io/.
 If you need to identify it more easily you can add `--name <node-name>` flag to node's execution command and find your node in telemetry by typing its name.